Great Books discussion Courses

-Two Great Book courses are being offered through OLLI-USF during the 2017 Fall session – October 6th through December 1:
+Two Great Book courses are being offered through OLLI-USF during the 2018 Winter session – February 2nd through March 23:

-- Great Books Roundtable: Rereading the Western Canon of Classics in Literature and Philosophy, Friday afternoons, 1:30 to 3:30
+- Great Books Roundtable: Rereading the Classic Works of Literature and Philosophy, Part II, Friday afternoons, 1:30 to 3:30

 GREAT BOOKS ROUNDTABLE: